-- During the 2012 Legislative Session, the Florida Chamber’s Small Business Council supported leveling the playing field for Florida’s small businesses.
-SB 1514 and HB 1085 would have closed the internet-only sales tax loophole and eliminated the 6.5%+ competitive advantage out-of-state online-only retailers have against Florida small businesses.
-This legislation saw increased support throughout session but did not pass the Florida Legislature.
-“E-fairness” will remain a top priority of the Small Business Council during the 2013 Legislative Session.
+- During the 2012 Legislative Session, the Florida Chamber’s Small Business Council supported leveling the playing field for Florida’s small businesses by closing the internet-only sales tax loophole and eliminated the 6.5%+ competitive advantage out-of-state online-only retailers have against Florida small businesses.
+While this did not pass the legislative session, “E-fairness” will remain a top priority of the Small Business Council during future legislative sessions.

 - The Florida Chamber worked to save Florida’s business community $549 million in unemployment compensation tax relief during the 2012 Legislative Session.
 If nothing was done, Florida’s employers would have been hit with a massive $817 million tax increase this year.
 SB 1416 reduced the tax increase by almost $50 per employee, saving businesses $549 million over two years.

-- As part of his Jobs Package, Governor Rick Scott has signed a Florida Chamber priority that includes legislation providing Florida’s manufacturing community with important and necessary incentives to increase production and grow the manufacturing sector of Florida’s economy.
+- Also in 2012, as part of his Jobs Package, Governor Rick Scott has signed a Florida Chamber priority that includes legislation providing Florida’s manufacturing community with important and necessary incentives to increase production and grow the manufacturing sector of Florida’s economy.
 These economic development incentives were supported by the Florida Chamber’s Small Business Council.

 - The Florida Chamber and its Small Business Council supported the Small Business Jobs Act of 2010 to help provide financing for Florida business expansion.
 The U.S. Treasury Department announced a new initiative created by the Small Business Jobs Act that will help spur private companies to lend businesses in the state nearly $1 billion.
 The State Small Business Credit Initiative allowed states to apply for $1.5 billion to be distributed to state-run programs that work with lenders to boost credit available to small businesses.
 Enterprise Florida will get half of Florida’s $97.7 million to invest in small businesses through a venture-capital fund.
 The state’s Office of Tourism, Trade and Economic Development will use the other half to assure local lenders that they will be repaid any money they loan to businesses.